6 Steps To Start Your Cloud Career

 Google Cloud Platform (GCP)

-- GCP certs range from foundational level basics for beginners to role-based certs that tie to some of the most in-demand jobs in cloud.
+- GCP certs range from foundational level basics for beginners to role-based certs that tie to some of the most in-demand jobs in the cloud.

 Whichever way you choose to go, don’t worry about being locked into a single path.
-Multi-cloud skills are in high demand, so there’s no problem hopping around between cloud providers and make yourself even more desirable to potential employers.
+Multi-cloud skills are in high demand, so there’s no problem hopping around between cloud providers and making yourself even more desirable to potential employers.

 2. Build your cloud portfolio